October Health – 2025 Report

 Coping Mechanisms

-- Reliance on unhealthy habits (e.g., overeating, substance use)
+- Increased reliance on unhealthy habits (e.g., smoking, excessive caffeine).

 Impact on the Botswana Economy